by Mark Isaacs

 Having the club fully to myself for a minute, I rushed to the best seat in the house.
 Well-known to musicians, it was right at the side of the stage next to the drum kit.
 It felt like you were virtually onstage and from the position of the piano, which was facing vertically into the band, I knew I would be staring Mr Jarrett straight in the face from a few metres away.

 The ensuing performance was beyond revelation.
 More like an epiphany – the band played with so much spirit that they seemed no longer to posses bodies.
 At one point Keith, whose back was to the audience, looked momentarily horrified, and spun around to look at the assemblage.
-It was like he had forgotten that the audience were there and needed to check that they hadn’t gotten up and left.
+It was like he had forgotten that the audience was there and needed to check that they hadn’t gotten up and left.
 I was stunned when Jarrett moved from piano to timbales (small drums on stands played with sticks) to add some percussion.
 It was some of the most exciting drumming I had ever heard.

 I tumbled out of the club, my head ringing with the potent melodies and rhythms that seemed to transcend ‘jazz’, or any other form of categorisation.
 I felt I had heard a universal folk/art music, a musical voice of the planet itself (this was years before so-called ‘World Music’ became a mere record industry category).